Portland General Electric (NYSE:POR) Releases FY23 Earnings Guidance

-Portland General Electric (NYSE:POR – Get Rating) updated its FY23 earnings guidance on Friday.
+Portland General Electric (NYSE:POR – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $2.60-2.75 for the period, compared to the consensus estimate of $2.66.
 Portland General Electric also updated its FY 2023 guidance to $2.60-$2.75 EPS.

 Portland General Electric Increases Dividend

-In other Portland General Electric news, VP Brett Michael Sims sold 2,050 shares of the firm’s stock in a transaction on Thursday, March 9th.
-The stock was sold at an average price of $47.00, for a total value of $96,350.00.
-Following the transaction, the vice president now owns 10,978 shares in the company, valued at approximately $515,966.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.51% of the stock is currently owned by insiders.
+In other news, VP Brett Michael Sims sold 2,050 shares of the business’s stock in a transaction dated Thursday, March 9th.
+The shares were sold at an average price of $47.00, for a total value of $96,350.00.
+Following the sale, the vice president now directly owns 10,978 shares in the company, valued at approximately $515,966.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.51% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Covestor Ltd increased its stake in shares of Portland General Electric by 359.6% in the 1st quarter.
-Covestor Ltd now owns 2,523 shares of the utilities provider’s stock worth $139,000 after acquiring an additional 1,974 shares during the last quarter.
-Point72 Hong Kong Ltd acquired a new stake in shares of Portland General Electric in the 1st quarter worth $180,000.
-Bank of Montreal Can acquired a new stake in shares of Portland General Electric in the 1st quarter worth $239,000.
-Captrust Financial Advisors increased its stake in shares of Portland General Electric by 6.4% in the 1st quarter.
-Captrust Financial Advisors now owns 4,394 shares of the utilities provider’s stock worth $244,000 after acquiring an additional 264 shares during the last quarter.
-Finally, Alps Advisors Inc. acquired a new stake in shares of Portland General Electric in the 4th quarter worth $231,000.
-97.03% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in POR.
+Covestor Ltd grew its holdings in Portland General Electric by 359.6% during the 1st quarter.
+Covestor Ltd now owns 2,523 shares of the utilities provider’s stock valued at $139,000 after purchasing an additional 1,974 shares during the last quarter.
+Point72 Hong Kong Ltd bought a new position in Portland General Electric during the 1st quarter valued at about $180,000.
+Alps Advisors Inc. bought a new position in Portland General Electric during the 4th quarter valued at about $231,000.
+Bank of Montreal Can bought a new position in Portland General Electric during the 1st quarter valued at about $239,000.
+Finally, Captrust Financial Advisors grew its holdings in Portland General Electric by 6.4% during the 1st quarter.
+Captrust Financial Advisors now owns 4,394 shares of the utilities provider’s stock valued at $244,000 after purchasing an additional 264 shares during the last quarter.
+97.03% of the stock is currently owned by institutional investors.

 Portland General Electric Co engages in the generation, wholesale purchase, transmission, distribution, and retail sale of electricity in the state of Oregon.
 The firm also sells electricity and natural gas in the wholesale market to utilities, brokers, and power marketers.
 It also serves residential, commercial and non-residential customers.